milasudril/maike/README.md

 		return 0;
 		}

-By placing the code that depends on the external library into a separate module, it is no longer neccesary to remember to link to `sndfile`.
+By placing the code that depends on the external library into a separate module, it is no longer necessary to remember to link to `sndfile`.
 In the above scenario, we may add a module `sndfile_processor`.
 Using a simple C-style interface, the include file becomes

 	//@	{
 	//@	 "targets":[{"name":"sndfile_processor.h","type":"include"}]